wp-plugins/tpg-get-posts/readme.txt

 	or
 		[tpg_get_posts category_name="catname1, catname2, catname3"]

-See Settings for plugin for full list of parameters
+See Settings in plugin for full list of parameters

 A couple of examples: